TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 11/Hosea 11.12.md

 ---

-Ephraim compasseth me about with falsehood, and the house of Israel with deceit; but Judah yet ruleth with God, and is faithful with the Holy One.
+Ephraim surrounds me with falsehood, and the house of Israel with deceit.
+Judah still strays from God, and is unfaithful to the Holy One.